Gamma Waves, Meditation and PEMFs

 Meditation is a wide range of practices designed to promote stress relief and relaxation.
-For many, it’s also a tool used to help them reach more lofty goals, including a sense of enlightenment and overall well-being.
+For many, it’s also a tool used to help them reach more lofty goals.
+This includes a sense of enlightenment and overall well-being.

-Many forms of meditation have been studied extensively, and some of the established benefits include decreased anxiety, better emotional health, reduced stress, better focus, longer attention span, reduced memory loss related to aging, pain management, better quality sleep, enhanced creativity and improved neuroplasticity.
+Many forms of meditation have been studied extensively.
+Some of the established benefits include decreased anxiety, better emotional health, reduced stress, better focus, longer attention span, reduced memory loss related to aging, pain management, better quality sleep, enhanced creativity and improved neuroplasticity.
 And that’s just a few of them.

 Meditation practice uses a set of complex strategies to focus attention, promote emotional balance, and nurture wellbeing.
 There are two main types, focused attention (F.A.) and open monitoring (O.M.).
-Focused attention (F.A.) meditation involves focusing on one thing to the exclusion of all others, such as a mantra, a sound, an object, sensations in a specific body part, or a visualization.
+Focused attention (F.A.) meditation involves focusing on one thing to the exclusion of all others.
+This could be a mantra, a sound, an object, sensations in a specific body part, or a visualization.
 Open monitoring (O.M.) meditation tracks an emotional/mental experience without reacting to it.
 This is designed to help identify patterns in emotions and thoughts.

 These two types of meditation are opposites.
 One is designed to block out all but one specific item, while the other is designed to notice everything but not dwell on anything.
 Both take time and practice to master, and initially to get into an O.M. state, one may use an F.A. approach to clear the mind and decrease distractions.
 The ultimate goal, however, is to simply be attentive, in the moment, to whatever is happening.